reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 11-14
 ```

 Translating code with RPC only requires specifying the corresponding [RPC](https://docs.reach.sh/ref-frontends-rpc-py.html) method and supplying the same arguments.
-In this snippet, we can see that the Python arguments matche the [JavaScript frontend support library](https://docs.reach.sh/ref-frontends-js.html) methods, followed by the parameter seen in the matching line of JavaScript.
+In this snippet, we can see that the Python arguments match the [JavaScript frontend support library](https://docs.reach.sh/ref-frontends-js.html) methods, followed by the parameter seen in the matching line of JavaScript.

 ### Helper Functions